 There are a few exceptions to this rule.
 Please contact me if you have a compelling reason to keep your identity hidden.

-3. Don't use this group as a promotional platform
+3. Don't use this group as a promotional platform or to get clients

 No spam.
 You may add album and project info in your profile, but please don't promote yourself in the activity feed unless specifically invited to by a site guide.

 4. Don't give feedback or suggestions without clear permission